rocjs/roc/docs/Configuration.md

 # Configuration
-Roc features a configuration system that makes it possible for extensions to define things that other extensions and projects can use and configure.
+Roc features a configuration system that makes it possible for extensions to define useful data that other extensions and projects can use.

 ## Configuration in Extensions
-Configuration in extensions are similar to projects with some slight variances.
-Mainly the existence of a meta configuration that can be used to further define the configuration.
+Configuration in extensions are similar to projects with some slight differences.
+Mainly the existence of a meta configuration that can be used to further enhance the user experience and documentation generation.

 ### Configuration
-The configuration object in extensions have one property that is specially managed by Roc, `settings`, and one that extensions are not allowed to define, `project`.
-Other than that they are free to define additional properties as they need.
+The configuration object in extensions has one property that is specially managed by Roc, `settings`, and one that extensions are not allowed to define, `project`.
+Other than that extensions are free to define additional properties as they need.

 __Example__
 ```javascript